Alerts

 Limitations

 • Fixed metric set.
-Only budget / error_rate / latency_p95 today.
+Only budget / error_rate / latency_p95 / eval_score today.
 Custom SQL or anomaly-based rules are roadmap items.
+Note thateval_score is org-level: eval_runs has no project_id, so a project filter on an eval_score rule is ignored.

 Related: Anomalies (unsupervised), /alerts dashboard.
 Cron: .github/workflows/cron-evaluate-alerts.yml.